 - The appointment of candidates will be subject to fulfilling the eligibility requirement specified by UGC only even though they clear through the written test.

-NTA will announce the final result of the CSIR UGC NET either in the month of March/ April 2021.
-The fellowship to candidates succeeding will be operational from the 1st of July 2021.
-It will be valid for a period of two years for joining the fellowship under CSIR Scheme.
+NTA will announce the final result of the CSIR UGC NET either in the month of March/ April 2022.
+The fellowship to candidates succeeding will be operational from the 1st of July 2022.
+It will be valid for a period of two years for joining the fellowship under the CSIR Scheme.

 - Candidates will have to visit the website of the NTA CSIR UGC NET.